datacommonsorg/docsite/custom_dc/custom_data.md

 - `name`: This is the descriptive name of the variable, that is displayed in the Statistical Variable Explorer and various other places in the UI.

 - `populationType`: This must be an existing class. (same as entity type)
-- `measuredProperty`:  This is a  rangeincludes property of the population type you have specified.
+- `measuredProperty`:  This is a  domainIncludes property of the population type you have specified.

 The following fields are optional: